hotrodorm/hotrod/hotrod-project/hotrod-livesql/docs/custom-database-functions.md

 # Function Pattern

-The function pattern defines the rendering details of the function.
+The function pattern specifies the rendering details of the function.
 For example `sin(#{})` renders as `sin(x)` where `x` is replaced by the given parameter when executing the query.
 A pattern can include two types of parameters:

  - *Single positional parameters* as `#{}`.
  - *Varargs parameters* as `#{prefix?suffix}` or `#{firstprefix?prefix?suffix}`.